anerud/MonkeyMusicChallenge-Team-MusicMiners/README.md

 ####Tunnels

-The tunnels are connected in the A* algorithm when computed the shortest path between to positions in the map.
+The tunnels are connected in the A* algorithm when computed the shortest path between two positions in the map.

 ####Bananas